How I went to Japan for Sushi but fell in love with fried chicken

 and 3.
 Mustafa is a horder

 Does not really make sense without a bit more context, right?
-I went for 3 weeks in total – so, let’s start at the beginning and see what I did and ate during this whole time in Hong Kong, Japan and Singapore!
+I went for 3 weeks in total – so, let’s start at the beginning and see what I did and ate during this whole time in Hong Kong, Japan, and Singapore!

 This post about Japan is the second in a 3-part series about my travels to Asia.
-Next week will be final one about Singapore.
+Next week will be the final one about Singapore.

 We all have our prejudices about people and countries.
 Some turn out to be more than true, some turn out to be complete bullsh*t.
 What do you see when you close your eyes and think about Japan?
 If you could look into my head you would see sushi, Nintendo, karaoke, samurai, temple-like-houses with paper-windows and people that –let’s keep this PG13- do the most odd and weird stuff in their spare time.
 So how does the real Japan look like?
-Well, you can of course find all these things there, but they are far less prominent than you think.
+Well, you can, of course, find all these things there, but they are far less prominent than you think.
 As soon as you enter Japan you will get a sense of calm and tranquility, even in the capital of Tokyo.
 The tempo is different and everything is utterly organized.
 You can feel that people are part of something bigger – a collective whole we simply don’t have in the West.
 All the weird stuff about Japan that is shown on the media like cafe’s where you can cuddle with strangers, used panties in vending machines and capsule hotels are actually pretty hard to find.
 You will be struck a lot more by the dedication of the people, cleanliness and just every-day beauty of Japan.

 Tokyo – The most organized and polite place in the world